ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### How to: Create a Data Center

 ProfitBricks introduces the concept of virtual data centers.
-These are logically separated from one another and allow you to have a self-contained environment for all servers, volumes, networking, snapshots, and so forth.
-The goal is to give you the same experience as you would have if you were running your own physical data center.
+These are logically separated from one another and allow you to have a self-contained environment for all servers, volumes, networking, snapshots, etc. This gives you the same experience as if you were running your own physical data center.

-You are required to have a data center created before you can create any further objects.
-Think of the data center as a bucket in which all objects, such as servers and volumes, reside.
+You are required to create a data center before you can create any further objects.
+Think of the data center as a bucket in which all objects (such as servers and volumes) are stored.

-The following code example shows you how to programmatically create a data center:
+This code example shows how to programmatically create a data center:

     DataCenter datacenter = new DataCenter();